Birth date: Nov. 28, 1995

 RECOGNITION OFF THE TRACK

 Elliott has earned many accolades off the track as well.
+Elliott won his first Most Popular Driver Award for the NASCAR Cup Series in 2018, marking the return of the Elliott name to the trophy.
 In 2015 and 2016, he was recognized by SportsPro Magazine as One of the Top 50 Most Marketable Athletes in the World.
 In 2012, he was named one of the NASCAR drivers 25 and under to watch by FOXSports.com.
 In April 2011, he was recognized as Sports Illustrated’s High School Player of the Week.
 Later in 2011, Elliott was voted by fans as ESPN the Magazine’s “NEXT” racer, which highlighted up-and-coming young athletes that ESPN considers on the cusp of stardom.

 It’s no surprise that the future of NASCAR racing is in capable hands with Elliott at the wheel.
 After all, he hails from Dawsonville, considered by many to be the birthplace of stock car racing.